mw-orcl/Move_Improve/lab-accounts.md

 # **Lab Accounts** and Artifacts

-This is your account to log in to the Oracle Cloud.
+To log in to the Oracle Cloud, you will need the following.

 Oracle Cloud URL: